cco35/matplotlib-challenge/README.md

 - Jupyter Notebook

 # Conclusion
-This project demonstrated proficiency in data preparation, statistical analysis, and visualization techniques using Python and relevant libraries.
-The analysis provided insights into the efficacy of Capomulin and other treatment regimens for SCC, contributing valuable information to Pymaceuticals' research and development efforts in anti-cancer medications.
+This project demonstrates my proficiency in data preparation, statistical analysis, and visualization techniques using Python and relevant libraries.
+The analysis provided valuable insights into the efficacy of Capomulin and other treatment regimens for squamous cell carcinoma (SCC), contributing valuable information to Pymaceuticals' research and development efforts in anti-cancer medications.